 - You can then fill in the relevant requirements for these spaces

-In a similar way, you can edit relations (in the cross table relations), verifications (in the verification table), analysis data (in the analysis table) and requirements concerning room sizes (in the area report).
+In a similar way, you can edit relations (in the cross table relations), verifications (in the verification table), analysis data (in the analysis table), and requirements concerning room sizes (in the area report).

-Filter on labels
+Filter with labels

 - Cross table relations (if you want to define/view relations)

 - Cross table properties (if you want to define/view property values)